nickfargo/might/src/potential.coffee.md

-The `canceled` state is meant to express *conclusive incompletion*, and the ultimate product of *indifference* — from this it follows that `canceled` is distinct from, and thus *not* a substate of the `rejected` state.
-Non-vested consumers may, of their own accord, react to cancellation of a `Potential`, including by `reject`ing an outer reactive `Deferral` or similar, but rejection is neither intrinsically related to, nor an implication of cancellation.
+The `canceled` state is meant to express *conclusive incompletion*, and the ultimate product of *indifference* — from this it follows that `canceled` is distinct from, and thus *not* intrinsically a substate of the `rejected` state.
+However, non-vested consumers may of their own accord react to cancellation of a `Potential` by `reject`ing an outer reactive `Deferral` or similar.

     class Potential extends Deferral